 Biog & Discography

-Johnny Kalsi was born and raised in the United Kingdom.
+Johnny Kalsi was born and raised in Leeds in UK.
 As a youth, he became increasingly interested in music, although his parents had other aspirations for him.
-Johnny first learnt the art of the Tabla at his local Gurdwara from the Late Prof. Gurmeet Singh Virdee fand slowly became intrigued by the Dhol.
-Being in a time where there where not any Dhol Groups Johnny Kalsi took to teaching himself the complex beats of the Dhol and essentially redesigning the traditional beats of the Dhol to his own specifications.
-Taking the North Indian Tabla Gharana (House) Style of playing and Dialect, Johnny adapted the teaching technique to work on the Dhol Drum.
-Living in the UK his exposure to a variety of genres embraced both traditional Indian music as well as Western influences.
+Johnny first learnt the art of the Tabla at his local Gurdwara from the Late Prof. Gurmeet Singh Virdee and slowly became intrigued by the sound of the Dhol Drum.
+Being in a time where there where not any Dhol schools, Johnny Kalsi took to teaching himself the complex beats of the Dhol and essentially redesigning the traditional beats of the Dhol to his own specifications.
+Taking the North Indian Tabla Gharana (House) Style of playing and Dialect (which he had earned from his Tabla skills), Johnny adapted this technique to work on the Dhol Drum.
+Living in the UK his exposure to a variety of genres embraced both traditional Indian music as well as western influences.
 His style became a blend of rhythms utilising a mixture of both Eastern and Western instruments.

-The amount of gigs The Dhol Foundation have done are uncountable after 30 odd years.
+The amount of performances The Dhol Foundation have done are uncountable after 30 plus years.
 The experience of various performances are undeniable to the World Music industry.
 The amount of friends and collaborations they have performed with have made memorable occasions many times over for millions of people.
-Touching the lives and hearts of fans & people that have witnessed a Dhol Foundation performance to it's fullest potential, have gone away wanting to take the band home.
+Touching the lives and hearts of fans & people that have witnessed a Dhol Foundation performance to it's fullest potential, have gone away wanting to take a piece of the band home.

 Full production & their own albums produced by Johnny Kalsi himself introduces collaborations of wonderful artists.
 Musicians, Singers and collaborative producers that bring a small piece of their own magic to spread on a TDF album.
 Traveling with the band around the globe has given the opportunity for TDF to tour the music and expose it to millions of others.
 From festival goers to one off gigs, the response has been incredible and credible to the band.